 I recently asked a few salesmen at RV lots about the preferences of buyers.
 I asked what style of RV buyers tend to stick with, and which styles they see buyers return and change from.

-The salesmen I talked to all said the same thing–if you buy a Class C, you’re extremely likely to come trade it in for a Class A. If you already have a Class A, it’s rare that you’ll see that buyer ever switch.
+The salesmen I talked to all said the same thing.
+If you buy a Class C, you’re extremely likely to come trade it in for a Class A. If you already have a Class A, it’s rare that you’ll see that buyer ever switch.
 If you’re reading this and aren’t quite sure what a Class A is, read this article I wrote that explains everything you need to know.

 Purchasing a Class A RV is a significant investment that requires a lot of time and research.
 One way we recommend doing your due diligence is trying one before you make a purchase.
 RVShare is a great way to try a Class A RV for your next camping trip.
-You can see the current rental inventory in your area by clicking here.

 Most Class C motorhomes do not have automatic leveling because they are lower to the ground and the automatic jacks take up too much room below the coach, which limits clearance.
 There are some that have the feature, such as some of the Jayco models, but it’s rare.